-Emmett R. McCarthy was born on the south side of Chicago and attended Mt.
+Emmett McCarthy was born on the south side of Chicago and attended Mt.
 Carmel High School.
 He graduated from the University of Illinois at Urbana-Champaign with a Bachelor’s degree in Biology and received his Juris Doctor from DePaul University College of Law.
-While at DePaul, he received the CALI Award for Legal Ethics and was an Editor for the DePaul Environmental Law Digest.
+While at DePaul, Emmett received the CALI Award for Legal Ethics and was an Editor for the DePaul Environmental Law Digest.
 He has spoken at seminars for the Illinois Trial Lawyers Association and the Chicago Bar Association.
 He is past Chair of the Real Estate Taxation Committee and the Tax Sale and Tax Deed Subcommittee of the Chicago Bar Association, and has also served as Legislative Liaison for those committees.
-Mr. McCarthy joined the firm in 2002 and has been a partner since 2007.
-Mr. McCarthy has been selected as a “Rising Star” by Super Lawyers.
+Emmett joined the firm in 2002 and has been a partner since 2007.
+He has been selected as a “Rising Star” by Super Lawyers.

-Mr. McCarthy also handled a jury trial involving a breach of contract and fraud claim between two corporations regarding the sale of newspaper publications.
+Emmett had a jury trial involving a breach of contract and fraud claim between two corporations regarding the sale of newspaper publications.
 The plaintiff pierced the defendant’s “corporate veil” and obtained a jury verdict in the amount of $580,000.00.
 The plaintiff also won a motion to award pre-judgment interest of almost $85,000.00.
 The judgment was affirmed on appeal in its entirety.
 The plaintiff then moved to collect on the judgment through a citation to discover assets and was forced to file a complaint to set aside a fraudulent transfer of the defendant’s largest tangible asset, the real estate of its president.
-The transfer was set aside and then the plaintiff levied against the real estate.
+The transfer was set aside and then the plaintiff pursued a sheriff’s levy sale against the real estate.
 Shortly before the levy sale, the defendant paid the judgment, plus post-judgment interest and costs, in full.